MehranGhamaty/PointProcesses/README.md

 interpretability, stability, and many other features that make it favorable in many real world applications.
 More examples can be found in the notebooks.

+Unfortunetely I do not have the funds to continue this project.